2i2c-org/2i2c-org.github.io/content/blog/2024/frx/index.md

 ## Acknowledgements

-Many thanks to the Howard Hughes Medical Institute (HHMI) for collaborating with us on the [Cellmap Challenge](https://cellmapchallenge.janelia.org/), which led to the creation of this project.
+Thanks to the Howard Hughes Medical Institute (HHMI) for collaborating with us on the [Cellmap Challenge](https://cellmapchallenge.janelia.org/), which led to the creation of this project.

+Thanks to Kristen Ratan and [Strategies for Open Science](https://strategiesos.org/about/) (Stratos) for enabling this collaboration, and providing strategic guidance and support.